TWilliamsA7/DigitalErrorAnalysis/README.md

 - **Bose-Chaudhuri-Hocquenghem Codes** ⏬
     - Use generator polynomials and roots to transform and find errors within the data stream.
 - **Linear Feedback Shift Registers** ❓
+    - LFSRs were use throughout this process in generating the data stream and in generating the stream used to create errors in the stream

 ## :phone: Contact
 Tai Williams - twilliamsa776@gmail.com